JaspreetKhela/pycityschools-challenge/README.md

 # PyCitySchools Challenge

 ## Overview of the School District Analysis
-The purpose of this analysis was to rectify a previous school district analysis where the reading and math grades for Thomas High School ninth graders were potentially forged; although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards by replacing the math and reading scores for Thomas High School with 'NaN' values while keeping the rest of the data intact and then performing a school district analysis again.
+The purpose of this analysis was to rectify a previous school district analysis where the reading and math grades for Thomas High School ninth graders were potentially forged; although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards by replacing the math and reading scores for Thomas High School with 'NaN' values while keeping the rest of the data intact and then performing a school district analysis again on the modified data.
 The analysis was performed using the Pandas package and covered:
 * Creating a district summary DataFrame;
 * Creating a school summary DataFrame;
-* Determining the top 5 performing schools based on the overall passing rates;
+* Determining the top five performing schools based on the overall passing rates;
-* Determining the bottom 5 performing schools based on the overall passing rates;
+* Determining the bottom five performing schools based on the overall passing rates;
 * Determining the average math scores for each grade level from each school;
 * Determining the average reading scores for each grade level from each school;
-* Determining the scores by school spending per student;
+* Determining the math and reading scores by school spending per student;
-* Determining the scores by school size; and
+* Determining the math and reading scores by school size; and
-* Determining the scores by school type.
+* Determining the math and reading scores by school type.

 ## Results
-Overall, it can be seen from the results below that the new DataFrames with the modified ninth grade score for Thomas High School have not had a large impact on the results from our new analysis compared to the results from our previous analysis.
+Overall, it can be seen from the results below that the new DataFrames with the modified ninth grade scores for Thomas High School have not had a large impact on the results from our new analysis compared to the results from our previous analysis.
 We can compare the results from our original analysis with those from this new analysis by answering the questions below.

 _____